Dunk tank: Safety

-General safety guidelines include keeping hands off any part of the tank assembly—some rental companies recommend that volunteers keep their hands on their lap when sitting on a dunk tank.
-Grasping the seat could result in pinched fingers when the seat falls, and holding on to the side of the tank or enclosure could cause arm or shoulder injuries when falling in.
-There is also a slight risk of slipping on the bottom of the tank, so some rental companies recommend wearing shoes or sandals.
-Participants are typically recommended to sit on the edge of the seat to avoid tailbone and back injuries.
+Aside from cost, safety is the primary reason that a dunk tank would not be permitted at a given event.
+If the operator(s) is/are not fully trained or not giving the proper instructions there is a slight chance of injury when getting dunked, and people have been injured on occasion.
+General safety guidelines include keeping hands off any part of the tank assembly - some rental companies recommend keeping hands on your lap when sitting on a dunk tank.
+Grasping the seat could result in pinched fingers when the seat falls, and holding on to the side of the tank or enclosure could cause arm and shoulder injuries when falling in.
+There is also a slight risk of slipping on the bottom of the tank, so some rental companies recommend wearing shoes or sandals when getting dunked.
+However, most people prefer not to wear footwear in a dunk tank, and instead remember to "fall forward", to avoid hitting a body part on part of the tank assembly.
+In fact, many times volunteers are specifically instructed not to wear shoes, as they would like to keep the water in the tank clean.
+Additionally, following guidelines for the specific dunk tank being used will further prevent injuries.
+The possibility for injury has led to the creation of other alternatives as explained below.

-In 2016, Canadian TV personality Leslie Horton filed a $150,000 lawsuit after she struck her head on an unpadded part of a dunk tank while at a fair put on by the Calgary Police Association on July 5, 2014.